wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/using-jms-message-stores.md

-# Using the JMS Message Store
+# How to use a JMS Message Store

 See the examples given below.

 ## Example 1: Store and forward JMS messages